fastapi/typer/docs/tutorial/arguments/help.md

 </div>

-!!! note "Technical Details"
+/// note | Technical Details

 In Click applications the default values are hidden by default. 🙈

 In **Typer** these default values are shown by default. 👀

+///

 ## Custom default string